-The Productivity Project is a collaboration among the Alberta Centre for Labour Market Research, LearningCITY Collective, Canada West Foundation, and the University of Calgary’s School of Public Policy.
+The Productivity Project is a collaboration among the Alberta Centre for Labour Market Research, LearningCITY Collective, Canada West Foundation, Mount Royal University, and the University of Calgary’s School of Public Policy.
 Together, we address a pivotal question:

 How can human capital drive Canada's productivity?